emiago/sharef/README.md

 Webrtc makes encrypted and p2p communication which makes sharing files and streaming highly secure.
 There is no third-party dependency.
 It is totally written in GO language using pion/webrtc library.

-## NOTE
-**This is still experimental, and code needs to be refactored before going open source.
-Here you should find precompiled builds.
-Any feedback is welcome!**

 ### Features list:
 - Sending files
 - Sending directories